Traffic light: Pedestrian signals

 Pedestrian signals are used to inform pedestrians when to cross a road.
-Most pedestrian signal heads will have two lights: a 'walk' light (normally a walking human figure, typically coloured green or white) and a 'don't walk' light (normally either a red man figure or a hand), though other variations exist.
+Most pedestrian signal heads will have two lights: a 'walk' light (normally a walking human figure, typically coloured green or white) and a 'don't walk' light (normally either a red or orange man figure or a hand), though other variations exist.

 Where pedestrians need to cross the road between junctions, a signal-controlled crossing may be provided as an alternative to a zebra crossing or uncontrolled crossing.
 Traffic lights are normally used at crossings where vehicle speeds are high, where either vehicle or pedestrian flows are high or near signalised junctions.
-In the UK, this type of crossing is called a pelican crossing, though more modern iterations are puffin and pedex crossings.
+In the UK, this type of crossing is called a pelican crossing.
+More modern iterations are puffin and pedex crossings.
 In the UK, these crossings normally need at least four traffic signals, which are of a regular type (red, amber, and green), two facing in each direction.
-Furthermore, pedestrians will be provided with push buttons and pedestrian signals, consisting of a red and green man.
+Pedestrians are provided with push buttons and pedestrian signals, consisting of a red and green man.
 Farside signals are located across the crossing, while nearside signals are located below the traffic lights, facing in the direction of oncoming traffic.

 A HAWK beacon is a special type of traffic used in the US at mid-block crossings.
 These consist of two red signals above a single amber signal.
 The beacon is unlit until a pedestrian pushes the cross button.
-Then a amber light will show, followed by both red lights, at which point the 'Walk' symbol will illuminate for pedestrians.
+Then an amber light will show, followed by both red lights, at which point the 'Walk' symbol will illuminate for pedestrians.
 At the end of the crossing phase, the 'Don't Walk' symbol will flash, as will the amber traffic light.